 Campus sexual violence can take many forms and may happen on or off-campus, at fraternity houses, parties, bars, and anywhere college students are present.
 It can include inappropriate touching, molestation, and even rape.
 While alcohol or substance use may be involved, that’s not always the case.
 Many victims even know their perpetrators.

-Fighting sexual assault and misconduct in our schools requires a comprehensive approach; one that melds protections and platforms for victims to make their voices heard with protocols and procedures for training staff, educators, and students on reporting, responding appropriately to allegations, and complying with rules and obligations under Title IX.
+Fighting sexual assault and misconduct in our schools requires a comprehensive approach, one that melds protections and platforms for victims to make their voices heard with protocols and procedures for training staff, educators, and students on reporting, responding appropriately to allegations, and complying with rules and obligations under Title IX.

 For survivors, these support systems can be helpful, but they are no substitute for seeking justice in civil actions, especially when administrative systems fail.